node-schedule/node-schedule/README.md

 afterwards.

 #### job.reschedule(spec)
-This method cancels all pending invication and registers the Job completely new again using the given specification.
+This method cancels all pending invocation and registers the Job completely new again using the given specification.
 Return true/false on success/failure.

 #### job.nextInvocation()